 Signs of Successful ROSC

 Signs of successful ROSC include the return of vital functions such as moving, coughing, breathing, a palpable pulse, measurable blood pressure, and more.
-These indicate the circulation and other critical bodily systems are stabilizing.
-Key Indicators are:
+These indicate that the circulation and other critical bodily systems of the cardiac arrest patient are stabilizing.
+Key signs of ROSC are:

 - Restoration of Pulse and Regular Heartbeat – A detectable pulse and steady heart rhythm.